 Where have I spoken

-- Venues: National Institute of Mental Health, donor events and conferences (keynote), YMCAs, schools, universities, churches, civic groups, chambers of commerce, women’s groups, trauma informed groups, addiction education and support groups, medical conferences, writer’s clubs,military bases, American Marketing Association, Mental Health symposiums and conferences, conferences (marketing, medical, sales), addiction education classes and recovery groups, addiction rallies, panels, legislature
+- Venues: National Institute of Mental Health, donor events and conferences (keynote), YMCAs, schools, universities, jails, churches, civic groups, chambers of commerce, women’s groups, trauma informed groups, addiction education and support groups, medical conferences, writer’s clubs,military bases, American Marketing Association, Mental Health symposiums and conferences, conferences (marketing, medical, sales), addiction education classes and recovery groups, addiction rallies, panels, legislature

 To whom have I spoken

 - Audiences: Teens (YMCAs and schools), college and grad students, middle schoolers, teachers, counselors, doctors, nurses, interns, parents, grandparents, church members, enlisted men and officers, people with lived experience, employees, community, inmates

 “Anne Moss educates through her powerful personal story of loss that serves as a wake-up call to the audience.
 Despite the heavy subject matter of the topic, I do not find her presentation dark and dismal, but surprisingly inspiring and full of hope.”